Correct Golf Stance & Position Tips for Different Clubs

 Proper Golf Stance

-Most golfers understand how important a proper golf stance and alignment are but many golfers don’t practice or work on this fundamental skill.
-If you want to improve, or just enjoy the game more, it is important to get in the right golf position before you hit a shot.
+Most golfers understand how important a proper golf stance and alignment are, but many golfers don’t practice or work on this fundamental skill.
+If you want to improve, or just to enjoy the game more, it is important to get in the right golf position before you hit a shot.
 The good news is that every player regardless of their skill level can do it successfully.
 Learning the correct golf stance will make your swing better and help you to hit the ball farther and straighter.

 Golf Stance Tips for Any Club